Talking to Kids About Coronavirus

 A Q&A with Chantelle Lott and Tia Claybrook, with OSU-Tulsa's Center for Family Resilience

-On Tuesday, May 26, TulsaKids Editor Betty Casey interviewed Chantelle Lott (pictured) and Tia Claybrook, who work with OSU-Tulsa’s Center for Family Resilience, about how to talk to kids about Coronavirus.
+On Tuesday, May 26, TulsaKids Editor Betty Casey interviewed Chantelle Lott (pictured) and Tia Claybrook, who work with OSU-Tulsa’s Center for Family Resilience, about talking to kids about Coronavirus.

 Topics addressed include: “What should adults consider about approaching the topic of a deadly virus with kids?”
 “If a child is already feeling scared about the virus, how do we help ease their minds, even when we’re feeling a little anxious?” and “How do we answer kids who want to know when they’ll get to see their friends and classmates again?”